 While Big Sur is all about nature, that doesn’t mean you have to rough it when you visit.
-In fact, the region boasts some of the state’s most celebrated accommodations, with ultra-luxurious rooms, top-notch spas and facilities, and unforgettable dining experiences.
+In fact, the region boasts some of the state’s most celebrated accommodation, with ultra-luxurious rooms, top-notch spas and facilities and unforgettable dining experiences.
 At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs, and enormous picture windows provide unparalleled views of sea and sky.
-(If you like to whale-watch from your bed, you’ve found your dream destination.)
-Due to the current road closures turning the area around Post Ranch Inn into a temporary island, the resort is offering an exclusive new way to arrive—via helicopter from Monterey.
-Once you arrive, there’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.
+(If you like to whale-watch from your bed, you’ve found your dream destination).
+There’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.

 "At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs"

-With luxurious rooms in Spanish Colonial buildings and views of the Channel Islands, the Four Seasons Resort The Biltmore Santa Barbara epitomizes the grace and beauty of the American Riviera.
+With luxurious rooms in Spanish Colonial buildings and views of the Channel Islands, the Four Seasons Resort The Biltmore Santa Barbara epitomises the grace and beauty of the American Riviera.

-This is paradise, California-style: walk along pathways through lush grounds of stately oaks and swaying palm trees.
-Soak up some sun by the pool at the resort’s art deco Coral Casino Beach and Cabana Club and catch vivid sunsets while strolling along Butterfly Beach.
+This is paradise, California-style: Walk along pathways through lush grounds of stately oaks and swaying palm trees.
+Soak up some sun by the pool at the resort’s art deco Coral Casino Beach and Cabana Club, and catch vivid sunsets while strolling Butterfly Beach.